awsdocs/aws-cdk-guide/v2/context.md

 Context values are key\-value pairs that can be associated with an app, stack, or construct\.
 They may be supplied to your app from a file \(usually either `cdk.json` or `cdk.context.json` in your project directory\) or on the command line\.

-The CDK Toolkit uses context to cache values retrieved from your AWS account during synthesis, such as the Availability Zones in your account or the Amazon Machine Image \(AMI\) IDs currently available for Amazon EC2 instances\.
-Because these values are provided by your AWS account, they can change between runs of your CDK application, which makes them a potential source of unintended change\.
+The CDK Toolkit uses context to cache values retrieved from your AWS account during synthesis\.
+Values include the Availability Zones in your account or the Amazon Machine Image \(AMI\) IDs currently available for Amazon EC2 instances\.
+Because these values are provided by your AWS account, they can change between runs of your CDK application\.
+This makes them a potential source of unintended change\.
 The CDK Toolkit's caching behavior "freezes" these values for your CDK app until you decide to accept the new values\.

-Without context caching, if you had specified "latest Amazon Linux" as the AMI for your Amazon EC2 instances, and a new version of this AMI were released, then the next time you deployed your CDK stack, your already\-deployed instances would be using the outdated \("wrong"\) AMI and would therefore need to be upgraded\.
+Imagine the following scenario without context caching\.
+Let's say you specified "latest Amazon Linux" as the AMI for your Amazon EC2 instances, and a new version of this AMI was released\.
+Then, the next time you deployed your CDK stack, your already\-deployed instances would be using the outdated \("wrong"\) AMI and would need to be upgraded\.
 Upgrading would result in replacing all your existing instances with new ones, which would probably be unexpected and undesired\.

 Instead, the CDK records your account's available AMIs in your project's `cdk.context.json` file, and uses the stored value for future synthesis operations\.
-This way, the list of AMIs is no longer a potential source of change, and you can be sure that your stacks will always synthesize to the same AWS CloudFormation templates\.
+This way, the list of AMIs is no longer a potential source of change\.
+You can also be sure that your stacks will always synthesize to the same AWS CloudFormation templates\.

 Not all context values are cached values from your AWS environment\.
 [Feature flags](featureflags.md) are also context values\.
 You can also create your own context values for use by your apps or constructs\.